Puerto Rican truckers rally against impending business tax hikes

-SAN JUAN, Puerto Rico (Reuters) - - About 100 truck drivers in Puerto Rico protested on Monday against new business taxes set to go into effect next month, snarling traffic as they drove in a caravan and ultimately shut down a main thoroughfare outside the island’s capitol.
+SAN JUAN, Puerto Rico, Sept 28 (Reuters) - - About 100 truck drivers in Puerto Rico protested on Monday against new business taxes set to go into effect next month, snarling traffic as they drove in a caravan and ultimately shut down a main thoroughfare outside the island’s capitol.

 Drivers with La Central Autentica del Transporte union, or CAT, gathered outside the steps of Puerto Rico’s legislative headquarters, blaring upbeat music, as they denounced a 4 percent tax to be levied on most professional services, such as accountants and lawyers, that are paid for by businesses.
 Some other business-to-business transactions will be taxed at 10.5 percent.